hattan/devops_openhack_utils/github_repo_setup/README.md

 * Clone Azure-Samples/openhack-devops-team to a folder caled devops-oh (in the same path as the script itself)
 * Fetch and pull all branches in the repo.
 * Change the remote url to your new repo.
-* Push all branches to new repo.
+* Push all branches to target repo.